Why You Should Buy an Enterprise Customer Data Platform

 For instance, Omeda integrates with ON24.
 So when someone hosts a webinar on ON24, the full attendee and registration list flows directly to the company’s Omeda database, and each person’s attendance is automatically added to their ongoing Omeda profile.

 If someone asks a question or completes a poll question during the webinar, this interaction is also added to their Omeda profile.
-Your sales and marketing teams get a full picture of how each person is engaging across every channel — and is more prepared to follow up as a result.
+Your sales and marketing teams get a full picture of how each person is engaging across every channel — and they’re more prepared to follow up as a result.

 Some of Omeda’s other integrations include: